sahasourav123/watchtower/README.md

 1. **Simple** - Clutter-free design.
 Minimal input required.
 2. **Effective** - Developer friendly
 3. **Open Source** - You can contribute and make it better
-4. **Versatile** - You can use it for i.e. APIs, websites, servers and databases.
+4. **Versatile** - You can use it for i.e. APIs, websites, servers, databases & Events
 5. **Manageable** - You can manage configs through UI, API and Config as Code.
 6. **Cloud Agnostic** - Run it on your own server or any cloud
 7. **Extensible** - You can add plugins & connector for different services